Thakurvaibhav/k8s/README.md

 1. Install Argo CD (outside these charts) – provides `argocd` namespace & CRDs.
 2. `app-of-apps` – creates Argo CD `Application` objects (if components enabled).
 3. `sealed-secrets` – controller + global secrets (if using sealed secrets) so subsequent charts can decrypt credentials.
+4. `kyverno` – policy engine & reporting (start policies in Audit).
-4. `external-dns` – so DNS names begin reconciling early (if using Gateway/Ingress hostnames).
+5. `external-dns` – so DNS names begin reconciling early (if using Gateway/Ingress hostnames).
-5. `envoy-gateway` – provisions Gateway API infra consumed by monitoring (gRPC) or future apps.
+6. `envoy-gateway` – provisions Gateway API infra consumed by monitoring (gRPC) or future apps.
-6. `nginx-ingress-controller` – only if you need classic Ingress alongside Gateway API.
+7. `nginx-ingress-controller` – only if you need classic Ingress alongside Gateway API.
-7. `monitoring` – after routing layer (Envoy or NGINX) is available when external exposure is desired.
+8. `monitoring` – after routing layer (Envoy or NGINX) is available when external exposure is desired.

 (You may reorder `external-dns` and routing controllers depending on credential readiness.)